-- All other non-pad blocks of the unequipped 100G FlexE Instance (including the remaining blocks of the overhead frame) are filled with Ethernet error control blocks as indicated in Figure 29.
+- All other non-pad blocks of the unequipped 100G FlexE Instance (including the remaining blocks of the overhead frame) are filled with Ethernet error control blocks as indicated in Figure 30.
 This ensures that no blocks from an unequipped 100G FlexE Instance can be accidentally interpreted as valid Ethernet data in the case of misconfiguration. - Pad blocks are inserted on unequipped 100G FlexE Instances in the same relative position as for equipped instances as described in 6.5.

-Unequipped 100G FlexE Instances are not indicated as being part of the FlexE map in describing the composition of the FlexE Group (see 7.3.3).
+To avoid the need to process the calendar overhead, unequipped 100G FlexE Instances are not indicated as being part of the FlexE map in describing the composition of the FlexE Group (see 7.3.3).